dozyio/js-libp2p-middleware-evm/README.md

 anvil --port 8545 --chain-id 31337
 ```

-Run the example with logging
+Run the example with logging (note: use node 23 to run typescript)
 ```sh
 DEBUG=* node evm.ts
 ```